sennetconsortium/documentation/docs/param-search/data-provider-groups.md

 ---

 ## SenNet Data Provider Groups
-The following group names are the current (as of 8/25/2024) list of SenNet Data Provider groups as stored in the `group_name` attribues of Donors, Samples and Datasets:
+The following group names are the current (as of 8/25/2024) list of SenNet Data Provider groups as stored in the `group_name` attributes of Sources, Samples and Datasets:
   - Beth Israel Deaconess Medical Center TMC
   - Broad Institute RTI
   - California Institute of Technology TMC